 One of the first things you can do to manage your time better, is determine how you currently spend your time and identify gaps you could be using more productively.
 Use the Evaluating Your Use of Time guide to check where your time currently goes.
 Could you use it more efficiently?
 What changes could you make?

-If you struggle to manage your time whilst working on assignments or projects, why not give the Pomodoro Technique a try.
-This method allows you to focus your time in short bursts (e.g. 25 minutes) on one specific task at a time.
+If you struggle to manage your time whilst working on assignments or projects, why not give the Pomodoro technique a try.
+This method allows you to focus your time in short bursts (such as 25 minutes) on one specific task at a time.
 You work solidly until the end of the allotted time, using a timer to keep you on track.
 It is important that you give the task your undivided attention for the period you have set.
-Once your pomodoro is completed, take a short break (e.g. 5 minutes) and then complete another pomodoro.
-Working in this way allows you to break down larger tasks into smaller, more manageable chunks; cut down on distractions, and consistently set objectives to achieve.
+Once your Pomodoro is completed, take a short break (such as five minutes) and then complete another Pomodoro.
+Working in this way allows you to break down larger tasks into smaller, more manageable chunks, cut down on distractions, and consistently set objectives to achieve.

 To start getting organised, choose a format that works best for you, whether that’s a paper diary or phone calendar.
 You could also try downloading one of these apps to help you get more organised on the go.

 Making the most of your lectures

 It goes without saying that attending lectures is an important part of university study.
 Yet, to really make the most of a lecture, what you do before and after is just as important.

 Prior to attending your lecture, plan ahead as much as you can.
 Have you completed any set pre-lecture reading or looked at other recommended material?
 Familiarise yourself with the themes of any upcoming lectures by checking out your module information.
 Tutors may upload slides or related documents to Learning Edge which you can view before attending the session.
 You will understand the lecture more, if you have familiarised yourself with key terms / themes to be discussed.